-Annual recurring revenue (ARR) measures the monetary value of a customer contract, recurring subscription, or total company revenue from those sources, expressed as an annual value.
+Annual recurring revenue, or ARR, is a SaaS metric used to measure the monetary value of a customer contract or recurring subscription, expressed as an annual value.

 ARR is an important metric used by SaaS businesses to contextualize overall growth.

-Calculation of ARR depends on a business’s pricing strategy and the complexity of a business model, among other factors.
-Usually you’ll either be calculating ARR for a specific customer like we did above, or total ARR for your business.
+Calculation of ARR depends on a business’s pricing strategy, the complexity of a business model, among other factors.
+Calculating ARR is simple:

-Some metrics that will directly affect ARR calculations include annual customer revenue, add-on purchases, product upgrades, product downgrades, and cancellations.
+Some of the metrics that will directly affect ARR calculations include annual customer revenue, add-on purchases, product upgrades, product downgrades, and cancellations.

-Apart from quantifying a business’s growth, ARR can be used to evaluate the success of a subscription model, because it evaluates only the revenue obtained from subscriptions.
-ARR can also be incorporated in complex calculations to project a business’s future revenues.
+Apart from quantifying a business’s growth, ARR can be used to evaluate the success of a business model.
+This metric evaluates only the revenue obtained from subscriptions; hence SaaS business owners can use it to determine whether a subscription model is successful or not.
+Secondly, ARR can be incorporated in complex calculations to project a business’s future revenues.

-Getting more subscribers is the most obvious way to increase ARR: a growing customer base will obviously translate to more recurring revenue.
-For most subscription businesses, the best way to do this is to keep customer acquisition costs low to reduce the time it takes to generate positive ROI.
+Acquire more customers – Getting more subscribers is the obvious way to increase ARR.
+A growing customer base will translate to more recurring revenue.
+It’s also essential to keep customer acquisition costs low to reduce the time it takes to generate positive ROI.

 Overall annual recurring revenue is one of the most important metrics for SaaS businesses.
 Therefore, SaaS businesses need to invest in top ARR tracking tools to have an accurate overview of the general health of their businesses.